-1. The complainants belong to the General Service category of staff of the World Health Organization and are stationed at its Regional Office for the Americas in Washington (AMRO).
-They want the quashing of decisions applying to them a new salary scale that came in as from 1 August 1990 and was published in a General Information Bulletin, No. HQ-91-13, of 11 February 1991.

-2. After publication of the scale the staff were first paid the adjusted sums in salary for March 1991 as shown in pay slips dated 27 February.
-Arrears for the earlier period were reflected in pay slips dated 7 March.

-3. On 10 April 1991 the complainants sent the Regional Director identical letters challenging the new scale.
+- 1. The complainants belong to the General Service category of staff of the Pan American Health Organization and are stationed at PAHO headquarters in Washington.
+They want the quashing of decisions applying to them a new salary scale that came in as from 1 August 1990 and was published in a General Information Bulletin, No. HQ-91-13, of 11 February 1991. - 2.
+After publication of the scale the staff were first paid the adjusted sums in salary for March 1991 as shown in pay slips dated 27 February.
+Arrears for the earlier period were reflected in pay slips dated 7 March. - 3.
+On 10 April 1991 the complainants sent the Director of the PAHO identical letters challenging the new scale.
 They asked him to review the matter before taking a final decision within the meaning of the Staff Rules and, if he refused, to waive the requirement of internal proceedings so that they might go straight to the Tribunal.
 They concluded: